apache/pulsar-java-contrib/pulsar-admin-mcp-contrib/README.md

 - `connection-diagnostics` - Run connection diagnostics with different test depths
 - `backlog-analysis` - Analyze message backlog within a namespace

-### Tool Summary
-**Total: 69 tools** across 7 categories:
-- Cluster Management: 10 tools
-- Tenant Management: 6 tools
-- Namespace Management: 10 tools
-- Topic Management: 15 tools
-- Subscription Management: 10 tools
-- Message Operations: 8 tools
-- Schema Management: 6 tools
-- Monitoring & Diagnostics: 6 tools

-> **Note**: When only PulsarAdmin is initialized, message send/consume related operations will return `not_implemented`; to enable them, PulsarClient needs to be initialized and producer/consumer created.
+> **Note**: When only PulsarAdmin is initialized, message send/consume related tools will return `not_implemented`; to enable them, initialize PulsarClient and create producer/consumer.

 ## Natural Language Interaction Demo (Use Cases)